Chibbluffy/TwitterKeywordPerceptionAnalysis/README.md

 	[Optional]: Run multiple times on multiple terms, just change terms in code and output file name `python tweets.py`
-3. run helper files on tweets if desired, and convert them to json format `python removeDupeLines.py <inputfile> <outputfile>` `python appendAllFiles.py <outputfile> <inputfile1> <inputfile2> <inputfilex>`
+3. run helper files on tweets if desired, and convert them to json format
+	Note: There is no helper script to make the tweets into json format `python removeDupeLines.py <inputfile> <outputfile>` `python appendAllFiles.py <outputfile> <inputfile1> <inputfile2> <inputfilex>`
 4. run analyzer